GCFI Student Travel Awards

 - A student may apply for multiple Awards/year (i.e., GCFI Travel Award, Ron Schmeid Scholarship Award, SCRFA Travel Award), but will only receive ONE award in any given year.

-- The student must apply for the Travel Award by August 15.
-The Committee will make their decision and notify applicants by September 1.
+- The student must apply for the Travel Award by July 1 2023.
+The Committee will make their decision and notify applicants shortly after.
 The student winners MUST confirm acceptance of the Award and their attendance at the Conference to the Committee within 1 month of being notified of selection for the award.
 [Note—this time line ensures that there will be enough time to offer a travel award to another student if the “winner” cannot attend.]

 - Students receiving Travel Awards will be responsible for obtaining travel visas.